 Anyone can be affected by domestic abuse (abuse by a current or ex -partner or relative) regardless of gender, age, ethnicity, religion, socio-economic status, sexual orientation or background.
-It may include:
+Abuse may include:

 - So-called ‘honour-based’ abuse (including so-called ‘honour-based’ violence);

-If you, a relative, or a friend requires advice or assistance in relation to any kind of domestic abuse, you can call the Police on 999 in an emergency or 101 in a non-emergency.
+If you, a relative, or a friend requires advice or assistance, contact your Neighbourhood / Supported Housing team on 0300 303 2500 or email email@example.com.
+In an emergency call the Police on 999 or 101 in a non-emergency.